textmining-infopros/Curated-Datasets/README.md

 # CD 15

 [Library of Congress](https://www.loc.gov/collections/selected-datasets/?fa=contributor:by+the+people+%28program%29) selected datasets that were transcribed by public through [crowdsourcing](https://crowd.loc.gov/).

+# CD 16

+[HathiTrust Extracted Features Dataset](https://analytics.dev.htrc.indiana.edu/datasets#top): HTRC releases research datasets to facilitate text analysis using the HathiTrust Digital Library.
+While copyright-protected texts are not available for download from HathiTrust, fruitful research can still be performed on the basis of non-consumptive analysis of features extracted from full text.
+These features include volume-level metadata, page-level metadata, part-of-speech-tagged tokens, and token counts.
+Additionally, HTRC has partnered with advanced researchers to release a derived dataset, Word Frequencies in English-Language Literature, 1700-1922.